-To book a counselling appointment, click on the book an appointment button in each of the counsellor bios or the Student Life and Outreach Liaison (below), or, for the next available counselling appointment, click on this link and select any counsellor.
+To book an appointment, click on the “Book Your Appointment Online” button in one of the Counsellor, Student Life and Outreach or Healthy Students Liaison bios below or, for the next available counselling appointment, click on the link below and select any counsellor.

 You can also contact Student Services to make an appointment:

 Appointments for video, telephone and in person counselling can be made at the Comox Valley, Campbell River, Mixalakwila and Port Alberni campuses and for those taking in-community programming.

 Indigenous Counsellor - Campbell River/ Comox Valley

 Hello!
 My name is Sarah!
 I am a proud Cowichan Tribes woman born and raised in the Cowichan Valley, grateful to be raising my family and working on the Unceded Traditional Territory of the K’ómoks First Nation, the traditional keepers of this land.

 Feeling heard, truly feeling heard is what makes us feel seen and empowers us to be vulnerable.
 When we feel seen, it enables us to live authentically to who we are as individuals.
 Understanding occurs when we sit with a non-anxious presence who is truly listening to our deepest selves.
 My practice stems from a place of authenticity; I like to connect with students in an honest and relational way.

 Utilizing a two-eyed seeing framework that is formed from Indigenous knowledge and ways of being and various Western modalities.
 With a trauma-informed, person-centred lens, I aim to meet you where you are at and work alongside you to reach your goals and make sure you feel heard.